R&H Logo

 Until the court says otherwise, you must continue paying the full amount of spousal maintenance to your ex-spouse each month.
 However, the court may end or adjust your alimony obligations under certain circumstances.

-If I lose my job, do I still have to pay alimony in Colorado?
+If I lose my job, do I still have to pay spousal maintenance in Colorado?

 Is Your Support Order Modifiable?